ozalpozqur/altogic-auth-remix/README.md

 ```

 ### Replacing app/routes/auth-redirect.jsx with the following code:
-With the `getAuthGrant()` method we will use the accessToken to create a new user session and associated sessionToken.
+In this page we use the `getAuthGrant()` method to create a new session and associated `sessionToken` for verify email or sign in with magic link.

 ```jsx
 import { json } from '@remix-run/node';